FlemingJohn/U-Turn-Guardians/README.md

 ## 💡 Our Solution

-**U-Turn Guardians** is an intelligent, IoT-enabled road safety system that provides real-time warnings and interventions to prevent accidents at dangerous road sections.
+**U-Turn Guardians** is an intelligent, embedded system that provides real-time warnings to prevent accidents at dangerous road sections using sensor-based detection and visual alerts.

 ### How It Works